RiceRiceBaby/ADOCRUD/README.md

 <b>C# Namespace:</b> <i>Namespace the C# class should be under</i><br />
 <b>Output Path:</b> <i>File path where all the C# classes should be generated</i><br />
 <b>Generate Objects:</b> <i>Clicking this button generates all the C# objects in the file path entered.</i>

+##License
+License is under Apache.
+This means that this software is free for personal or commercial use.